 2. Take breaks to recharge your batteries

 Hearing in noise takes concentration and brain power.
-As we rebuild our stamina — and even when it returns — remember to take breaks in the action to restore energy.
+As we rebuild our stamina—and even when it returns—remember to take breaks to restore energy.
 Slip away to the kitchen or outside for a quick walk to give your eyes and brain a rest from lipreading and other communication enhancement activities.
 Or try mindful breathing to refresh and recharge.

 3. Advocate for your needs